 Climate change is arguably the biggest global obstacle to achieving a sustainable future.
-Every year, the Conference of the Parties (COP) meets to discuss this ongoing global challenge, the Climate Change Convention and negotiate mitigation and adaptation measures and responsible parties.
-The ANSA McAL Group of Companies was the proud sponsor of Guardian Media's in-person coverage of COP28 in Dubai in 2023 from November 30 to December 12.
-Guardian Media had two journalists present to cover the events: Kalain Hosein and Ryan Bachoo, both from Trinidad and Tobago.
+Every year, the Conference of the Parties (COP) meets to discuss this ongoing global challenge.
+In recognition of this, the ANSA McAL Group of Companies sponsored Guardian Media's in-person coverage of COP29 in Baku, Azerbaijan in 2024 from November 11-22.
+Guardian Media's Ryan Bachoo was present to cover the events, bringing live multiplatform coverage to Trinidad and Tobago and the region.